DirtBagXon/hypseus_singe_data/README.md

     ffmpeg -i Puss_in_Boots_english.mp4 -an -codec:v mpeg2video -b 4182k pussinboots.m2v
     ffmpeg -i Puss_in_Boots_english.mp4 -vn -c:a libvorbis -ar 44100 -map a -b:a 160k pussinboots.ogg

+### Using this repository

+All data in the subdirectories of this repository has been ported according to the processes below.

+You do not **need** to alter any of the peripheral data in these subdirectories.

+The **only required** step is to obtain the video files for your required game and perform a video conversion as detailed above using *ffmpeg*.
+This can be performed on any PC including Windows: https://ffmpeg.org/download.html

+Once you have the new **.m2v** and **.ogg** video and audio files:

+* Move them into the relevant subdirectory from this repository.
+* Install the subdirectory into your Hypseus Singe ROM folder location.

+## Details below are only required for porting new games

 ### Resize overlay